Supergirl in other media: The Flash (2023)

-DC Universe

-Supergirl
+Supergirl (2026)

-In January 2023, DC Studios co-chair and co-CEO James Gunn announced a standalone film featuring the character Kara Zor-El / Supergirl, which would derive significantly from the Supergirl: Woman of Tomorrow (2021–22) miniseries by writer Tom King and artist Bilquis Evely.
+In January 2023, DC Studios co-chair and co-CEO James Gunn announced Supergirl (2026), a standalone film featuring the character Kara Zor-El / Supergirl.
+The film is derived from the comic book Supergirl: Woman of Tomorrow miniseries by writer Tom King and artist Bilquis Evely.
 Gunn described the project as "a big science fiction epic film" and said it would explore a more "hardcore" version of Supergirl than had been previously seen on screen.
 In November 2023, Ana Nogueira was hired to write the film's screenplay.
 She had previously been attached to write a Supergirl film in 2022 when it was being developed as a spin-off from The Flash.
 Gunn and Peter Safran enjoyed her work so much they had her return for the film under their direction and she signed an overall writing deal with DC to do so.
 Gunn confirmed Nogueira's involvement and called the film a "beautiful, star-spanning tale".

-Kara Zor-El is first introduced in Superman, portrayed by Australian actress Milly Alcock.
+Kara Zor-El is first introduced in the film Superman (2025), portrayed by Milly Alcock.
 Intoxicated, she briefly returns to the Fortress of Solitude from a party in outer space.
 Kara leaves, taking Krypto with her.

-Animated
+Supergirl will return in Man of Tomorrow.

+Animations

 Justice League: The New Frontier

-Supergirl also appears in a brief background cameo appearance in the direct-to-video animated film Justice League: The New Frontier.
-She is seen during the famous speech made by John F. Kennedy along with many other characters just before the closing credits.
+Supergirl makes a cameo appearance in Justice League: The New Frontier.